michaelsdr/momentumnet/README.rst

 Model
 -----

 Official library for using Momentum Residual Neural Networks.
-These models extend any Residual architectures (for instance it also work with Transformers) to a larger class of deep learning models that consume less memory.
+These models extend any Residual architecture (for instance it also work with Transformers) to a larger class of deep learning models that consume less memory.
 They can be initialized with the same weights as a pretrained ResNet and are promising in fine-tuning applications.

 Installation
 ------------